 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out whether a suspicious mole or other skin growth is cancerous.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 For melanoma, a biopsy of the suspicious skin area, called a lesion, is the only way to make a definitive diagnosis.
 The doctor may suggest other tests that will help make a diagnosis and determine the overall stage of the melanoma.
 Imaging tests may be used to find out whether the cancer has spread.
 This list describes options for diagnosing this type of cancer, but not all of the tests listed will be used for every person.

 A biopsy and pathologic examination of a skin lesion for melanoma